 The period between the person covered first meeting the definition of incapacitated and getting their first payment from us.
 The deferred period is shown in the additional features section of your cover summary.
-We won't pay a claim under any cover until the end of its deferred period.
+Unless the person covered is diagnosed with a terminal illness, we won't pay a claim under any cover until the end of its deferred period.